 - S3 Compatible Storage

 EOReader mainly relies on

 On Windows and with pip, you may face installation issues due to GDAL.
 The well known workaround of installing from Gohlke's wheels also applies here.
 Please look at the rasterio page to learn more about that.

 conda config --env --set channel_priority strict conda install -c conda-forge eoreader

 SERTIT is part of the Copernicus Emergency Management Service rapid mapping and risk and recovery teams.

-Thus, thanks to EOReader, these tools are made independent to the sensor:
+Thus, thanks to EOReader, these tools are made independent to the constellation:

-- the addition of a new sensor is done effortlessly (if existing in EOReader) and without any modification of the algorithm
+- the addition of a new constellation is done effortlessly (if existing in EOReader) and without any modification of the algorithm

 - the maintenance is simplified and the code is way more readable (no more ifs regarding the sensor type!)